2/4 Tuesday: Substitute Planning!

 “Have students fill out the paper composition worksheets.
 This should take 10-20 minutes (or maybe more).
 Students need to use the notes provided to create rhythm patterns in the space provided.
 If they get done early have them turn the sheet over and compose on the back.
 If they need help have them find someone in their instrument family to help them.
 Sheets should be turned in to you at the end of the composition time.
 If there is extra time at the end have them watch a portion of “STOMP Out Loud” on DVD.”

 I left a note asking the sub to tell me if the partnering and helping went well or if that technique flopped.
 I know that some students are more apt to step up and help than others, but I’d love to get a recap of how things went.
 Of course, I didn’t hear anything from the sub about how it went over… sigh.
 But judging from their work, I still think the activity went all right.

-You can see that some of my students did really well and some had some issues.
+You can see in the examples above that some of my students did really well and some had some issues.
 If nothing else, this activity gives me good data on who needs refreshing, who can do it on their own (or with student help), and what major issues all students might be having.

 Twinkle, Twinkle, Little Star by Jane Cabrera

 Pete the Cat – Rocking in My School Shoes by Eric Litwin